jetify-com/typeid/spec/README.md

 but in our case the alphabet encoding is strict: always in lowercase, no hyphens allowed, and we never decode multiple ambiguous characters to the same value.

+Technically speaking, 26 characters in base32 can encode 130 bits of data, but UUIDs are 128 bits.
+To prevent overflow errors, the maximum possible suffix for a typeid is `7zzzzzzzzzzzzzzzzzzzzzzzzz`.
+Implementations should reject any suffix greater than that value, by checking that the first character is a `7` or less.

 #### Compatibility with UUID
 When genarating a new TypeID, the generated UUID suffix MUST decode to a valid UUIDv7.